Modes of Transportation

 Driving an all-terrain vehicle when your ability to drive is impaired by alcohol, drugs or medication is prohibited.
 The Criminal Code also applies to the operation of off-road vehicles.

-If you commit an offence under the Highway Safety Code on a public road or anywhere else that law applies, the same penalties apply as for a driving offence while at the wheel of any other type of motorized vehicle.
+If you commit an offence under the Highway Safety Code on a public road, trail or any other area of use that is not covered by this Code, the same penalties apply as for a driving offence while at the wheel of any other type of motorized vehicle.